 Healthy living is hard at the beginning, but it gets easier and it's the only sure way to lose weight, keep it off and turn those healthy habits into the fuel you need to blaze your trail in the fast lane.

 STEP 2A (an important sidenote)

 When you're first learning how to lose weight, don't get caught up on exactly what to eat.
 Just eat less.
 Once you lose weight, then you can move onto eating better and really refining the foods in your kitchen.
 But take one step at a time.
 Nobody conquers the world in a day - not even Wonder Woman.
 Full-time healthy living won’t happen in a day either.

 Step 3: Exercise - it's essential for your health

 Once you lose weight, it's time to get moving.
 I usually recommend starting with a fitness class of some sort - like yoga, zumba, boot camp, boxing, etc. Whatever your little heart desires.
 If you're not sure what you like, choose a class, give it an honest effort for two weeks and see what you think.
-If you love, keep going to it.
+If you love it, keep going to it.
 If you hate it, drop it like it's hot and choose another class.
 Rinse and repeat until you find an exercise class you like.
 Fitness classes are a great way to find built-in support for healthy living.

 Sign up for the free class: Healthy Living 101™